How to win the Ryder Cup: Star power, perfect pairs and Europe’s ‘guru’

 And what’s more, the home players are in form.
 The lowly ranked Ludvig Aberg won the European Masters last month, while fellow rookies Bob MacIntyre and Nicolai Hojgaard have an Italian Open victory on their CV at this Ryder Cup course, Marco Simone Golf Club.

-One of Europe’s greatest ever golfers, Nick Faldo, believes all that momentum stands Europe in good stead.
+Nick Faldo, one of Europe’s greatest ever golfers, believes all that momentum stands Europe in good stead.
 “Out of Zach Johnson’s picks, there’s really only Koepka who you deem as solid solid.
 [Sam] Burns, [Rickie] Fowler, [Collin] Morikawa, [Jordan] Spieth and [Justin] Thomas are all a little bit… running hot and cold.

-“I’ve been to Ryder Cups playing great and I’ve been to Ryder Cups playing poorly, and boy you do not want to be at the Ryder Cup if you are not 100% sure of your game, because if you haven’t brought it, you’re not going to find it that week.
+“I’ve been to Ryder Cups playing great and I’ve been to Ryder Cups playing poorly, and boy you do not want to be at the Ryder Cup if you are not 100 per cent sure of your game, because if you haven’t brought it, you’re not going to find it that week.
 You better bring your game because it’s the ultimate microscope.”

 Verdict: The US have the better players, but Europe have some reliable stars and plenty of recent form to call upon.
 The gap in quality is certainly nowhere near as wide as it was two years ago when Europe were crushed at Whistling Straits.